aragon/govern/packages/govern-console/README.md

-# Getting Started with Create React App
+# Govern Console

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is Aragon V2 frontend, it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts